How to Keep Lilies Blooming Longer

 Water deeply about once a week.
 Lilies are relatively drought tolerant and do not like a lot of water but don’t let them dry out, either.
 You only need to water them once a week.
 The best method of watering is to soak your bulb location from the ground-not overhead watering.
 Water your lilies for 20 to 30 minutes.
 This length of time allows the lilies to receive a deep drink of water (at least one inch) which encourages deep rather that shallow roots.
 (Deep roots ensure the lily has a firm foundation and that the roots remain cool).

-Do not cut the stems immediately after the blooms are spent.
+Do not cut the stems at ground level once the blooms are spent: Leave about four inches of the stem above ground!
 This is probably the most important thing you can do in order to insure that your lilies will bloom the next year.
 The lilies take in nutrients through the stem and store these nutrients for the next year in the bulbs.
-You want the stems and leaves to die completely before cutting them back in early fall.
+You want the cut stems or leaves to die completely.
+You can then wait before cutting them back in early fall or just leave it there.
+However, I recommend pulling the dead stem out of the bulb once it has died off and is easily removed.